rustiqtech/solana-exporter/book/src/exported_feeds/exported_feeds.md

 # Exported feeds

-This chapter explains all the feeds that `solana-exporter` exports to Prometheus in detail.
+This chapter explains in detail all the feeds that `solana-exporter` exports to Prometheus.